nejcstopno/OMRwebpage/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Maja Rupnik

 # Username (this should match the folder name)
 authors:
   - 吳恩達

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Department Lead and Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: University of Maribor
     url: ''

 # Short bio (displayed in user profile at end of posts)